VirtualBox: Licensing

-The core package is, since version 4 in December 2010, free software under GNU General Public License version 2 (GPLv2).
-The separate "VirtualBox Oracle VM VirtualBox extension pack" providing support for USB 2.0 and 3.0 devices, Remote Desktop Protocol (RDP), disk encryption, NVMe and Preboot Execution Environment (PXE) boot is under a proprietary license, called Personal Use and Evaluation License (PUEL), which permits use of the software for personal use, educational use, or evaluation, free of charge.
-Since VirtualBox version 5.1.30 Oracle defines personal use as the installation of the software on a single host computer for non-commercial purposes.
-Unlike some software using a proprietary license, the "VirtualBox Oracle VM VirtualBox extension pack" is not source-available since it includes closed-source components, which does not make the source code publicly available.
+The core package, since version 4 in December 2010, is free software under GNU General Public License version 2 (GPLv2).
+A supplementary package, under a proprietary license, adds support for USB 2.0 and 3.0 devices, Remote Desktop Protocol (RDP), disk encryption, NVMe, and Preboot Execution Environment (PXE).
+This package is called "VirtualBox Oracle VM VirtualBox extension pack".
+It includes closed-source components, so it is not source-available.
+The license is called Personal Use and Evaluation License (PUEL).
+It allows gratis access for personal use, educational use, and evaluation.
+Since VirtualBox version 5.1.30, Oracle defines personal use as installation on a single computer for non-commercial purposes.

 Prior to version 4, there were two different packages of the VirtualBox software.
 The full package was offered gratis under the PUEL, with licenses for other commercial deployment purchasable from Oracle.
 A second package called the VirtualBox Open Source Edition (OSE) was released under GPLv2.
 This removed the same proprietary components not available under GPLv2.